 1. Set the Stage With an Optimized Homepage

-A. Current Promos: These are your current sales, new items, and time sensitive offers -- great for driving urgency!
+A. Current Promos: These are your current sales, new items, and time sensitive offers — great for driving urgency! #PROTIP: You can even use custom QR codes to create interactive marketing material to engage your customers as they scan them to avail exclusive discounts and limited period offers.

 B. Personalization Units: Why do you think Amazon plasters personalized product listings all over your site?
 These are your “Recently viewed” and “You might also like” product listings that are shown for logged in visitors (or visitors whose browsing history is saved via cookies).